-The Trust has again set a deficit budget and three year forecast for the coming year.
-This is primarily due to rising costs against static income, as well as the impact of a programme of drop in classes within the Trust.
+The Trust has succeeded in setting a balanced budget for the coming year, with future deficits predicted.
+This is due to the hard work the Trust has done to manage and stabilise rising costs, as well as increased self generated income.
+Future deficits are predicted primarily due to rising costs against static income, as well as the impact of a programme of drop in classes within the Trust.
 Whilst we still have reserves well in excess of our policy to carry this deficit in the short term, it would be unsustainable in the medium term.

-We have enforced a recruitment freeze on support staff during this year, which has helped mitigate the financial presures.
-This freeze will continue into the coming year, with only class teachers and critical roles being replaced.
-This will be balanced with the support needed within our schools, as the Trust is mindful that too much of a reduction will prevent our schools being able to provide a Good and Outstanding level of Education for our pupils.
+We continued a recruitment freeze on support staff during this year, which has helped mitigate the financial pressures.
+This freeze has been relaxed going into the coming year, but support staff are predominantly being recruited on a fixed term basis in order to allow the Trust flexibility to react to future financial pressures.
+The Trust is always mindful that too much of a reduction in staff will prevent our schools being able to provide a Good and Outstanding level of Education for our pupils.

 Despite our difficult financial projections, we continue to look carefully at our asset management plans as well as the IT capital needs within our schools.
 There has been some reserve spending approved in these areas in order to help meet some of these priorities, though the Trust recognises not all requests in these areas have been approved for financial reasons.
-We continue to seek capital funding through CIF, and were successful in one project submitted at Friars Primary School.
+We continue to seek capital funding through CIF, and work closely with the Premises committee and IT strategy groups to prioritise projects required within the Trust.